charvi0627/Induction-Programme-/README.md

 he introduced himself to us and told all the students to introduce themselves and why we took admission in GNDEC and in IT department and importance of English in our life .
 ## Chemistry lecture by Karan Bhalla
 he came and introduced himself to us and also told us to introduce ourselves then he taught us about syllabus and exam pattern of chemistry.
-## lecture by Dr. Priya Darhni
+## lecture by Dr. Priya Darshni
 she taught us about moral values that we should understand others problems also. we should not run after physical facilities. we start to play games , watching movies, listening music, over sleeping etc. to avoid depression, stress etc.
 ## lecture by causmic club
-They told us about our proficiency test result and then showed us some performance and tells about their club .
+They told us about our proficiency test result and then showed us some performance and tells about their club.They guided us on what type of laptop we should buy ?
 # Day 5
 ## lecture on P2P by seniors
 They taught us basics that are used in almost all the coding language.
 Then taught us a little bit of C++ language.